 My last but not least discovery on my second visit to the UK was Brighton and the English Sea.
 This coastal city is one hour away by train from central London.

 A seaside resort, Brighton is a popular weekend getaway for those living in London and other big cities of England, as well as for numerous tourists.

 We walked along the pebble seashore and strolled about Brighton Pier.
 If you buy fish and chips and take part in some traditional entertainments, like fairground rides, games, puppet shows which are plenty on the pier, you may say you have had true English seacoast experience.

 I’ve never seen more kids in one place than on the Brighton Pier.
 [See the author’s Brighton Beach Photogallery.]

 You won’t miss the Royal Pavilion in Brighton.
 It is a spectacular building in Indian style, built as a seaside holiday home for William IV.
 It is open to public, though it was undergoing reconstruction when we were there.

 So instead we admired the gardens, which were splendid in spring blossom.
 Brighton combines historical heritage with modern styles, which makes this city interesting for all.

 Samuel Johnson was definitely right, saying “… when a man is tired of London, he is tired of life; for there is in London all that life can afford.”

 There are always experiences you’d like to refresh or extend in London, and there’s always something new waiting for you to discover.
 You are never tired of this city as it has plenty to offer, no matter whether it is your second or third or who-counts-what time in London.

-Olga Volobuyeva, a Russian-based translator, editor and copywriter, keen on traveling, writing and photography.
-Loves her country and wants to see many others.
+Olga Volobuyeva, a Russian-based translator, editor, and copywriter, keen on traveling, writing and photography.
+She loves her country and wants to see many others.